-The Ambridge Area School District is proud of the tradition and accomplishments of its interscholastic athletic programs.
+The Ambridge Area School District is proud of the tradition and accomplishments of its interscholastic cheerleading and athletic programs.
 Athletics play a vital role in the development of sportsmanship, responsibility, cooperation, and time management.
 Students are encouraged to participate in athletics as part of their overall educational experience, with emphasis on multi-sport participation.
 Ambridge provides a variety of boys' and girls' sports programs throughout the year.
-Students are encouraged to visit the Athletic Director's Office at the High School or call 724-266-2833 (x 2235) to inquire about any of the sports programs.
+Students are encouraged to visit the Athletic Director's Office in the main office or call 724-266-2833 (x 2235) to inquire about any of the sports programs.